revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 ---

-42. What do you understand by loosely-typed in JavaScript?
+42. What do you understand by loosely typed in JavaScript?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)